 Both precious metals, platinum and silver have long been considered attractive options for those wishing to purchase fine jewellery that isn’t gold in colour.

-The two metals entered the fine-jewellery scene at strikingly different stages of history.
-Silver’s use in jewellery dates back to 5000 BC, whereas platinum’s first foray into jewellery was in the 1800s.
+The two metals entered the fine jewellery scene at strikingly different stages of history.
+Silver’s use in jewellery dates back to 5000 BC, whereas platinum jewellery first appeared in the 1800s.

 Both precious metals have pros and cons; however, platinum is considered the more esteemed of the two.
 This is due to the fact that platinum’s “mass fraction” (how many kilograms can be expected to be found per billion kilograms of the earth’s crust) is five parts per billion.
 Silver, on the other hand, is much more common, with a mass fraction of around 75 parts per billion.